Kinesiology Courses

 Year 4 standing.
 KPE-432 is the Capstone Course for the Physical Education Department and is required for all majors in the 4th year.

-A physical education, sport or recreation placement provides students with an opportunity to obtain direct experiences and exposure to some aspects of their area of study outside the classroom.
-Internships may be done in a variety of areas dealing with physical education, sport or recreation such as physiotherapy clinic, motor performance lab, or recreation centre.
+A kinesiology and physical education internship provides students with an opportunity to obtain direct experiences and exposure to some aspects of their area of study outside the classroom.
+Internships may be done in a variety of areas dealing with physical education, sport or recreation such as physiotherapy/occupational clinics, special population clinics or programs, motor performance lab, research, coaching, sport management/administration or marketing, recreation, sport/exercise, or health promotion or work with a registered kinesiologist.
 The purpose of the internship is to assist students in making career decisions and to prepare them for post-graduate educational and employment opportunities.
-See page 61 of the Academic Calendar for information on internships.
+See page 45 for information on internships.

 Prerequisites: